cloudengio/go.pkgs/cmdutil/subcmd/README.md

 import cloudeng.io/cmdutil/subcmd
 ```

-Package subcmd provides a simple, single-level, sub-command facility.
-It
+Package subcmd provides a simple sub-command facility.
+It allows for
-allows for creating single-level command trees of the form:
+creating command trees of the form:

 Usage of <tool>

     <sub-command-1> <flags for sub-command-1> <args for sub-comand-1>
+       <sub-command-2-1> <flags for sub-command-2-1> <args for sub-comand-2-1>
        ...
+       <sub-command-2-2> <flags for sub-command-2-2> <args for sub-comand-2-2>
+    ...
     <sub-command-n> <flags for sub-command-n> <args for sub-comand-n>

+Creating a command consists of defining the flags with associated
+descriptions and then associating the newly create Flags struct with the
+function to be run to implement that command.
+The
+flags.RegisterFlagsInStruct paradigm is used for defining flags.
+A
+CommandSet is then created as follows:

+    cmds = subcmd.First(...).Append(...).Append(...)

+Once created, typically in an init function, the CommandSet may be used by
+calling its Dispatch or DispatchWithArgs methods typically from the main
+function.

+The encapsulation of all the flag definitions within a struct and then
+making that struct available to the runner function as a parameter
+conveniently avoids having to define flag values at a global level.

+Note that this package will never call flag.Parse and will not associate any
+flags with flag.CommandLine.
+Commands.Usage() can be used to set flag.Usage.

 ## Types
 ### Type Command